ourresearch/cv-parser/README.md

 cv-parser
 =========

+NO LONGER MAINTAINED.

+***

 An api to parse a CV, in particular the elements of its publication list.

-To deploy, use custom buildpack:

-heroku config:set BUILDPACK_URL=https://github.com/stochastic-technologies/impactstory-buildpack.git -a heroku_app_name
+To deploy, it used to work to use a custom buildpack (not sure if this is still the correct syntax for heroku) heroku config:set BUILDPACK_URL=https://github.com/stochastic-technologies/impactstory-buildpack.git -a heroku_app_name

 Accepts POST requests to /parsecv/ either with a "url" field or a "file" field for pdf files.